-To take up an in depth analysis of adoption and trace the movement of seed of improved chickpea cultivars introduced in Kurnool and Prakasam districts the real time tracking survey was conducted.
-A sample of 487 including seed beneficiary households (2008, 2009 and 2010 and from baseline survey) and non-seed beneficiaries from baseline survey were included (Table 1).
+To take up an in depth analysis of adoption and trace the movement of seed of improved chickpea cultivars introduced in Kurnool and Prakasam districts, a real time tracking survey was conducted.
+A total sample of 487 farmers including seed beneficiary households (2008, 2009 and 2010) and non-seed beneficiaries from baseline surveys were included (Table 2.1).
+About 70% of sample covered from Kurnool district covering 19 mandals while remaining from Prakasam district (covering about 13 mandals).
+A semi-structured questionnaire was designed and all the 487 farmers were interviewed to get the desired information.